Review registration and reporting

 Two reviewers will search and read the titles, abstracts of the listed sources individually, and exclude any studies depending on the eligibility criteria.
 If disparity arises between the authors, it will be resolved by discussions and will be reviewed as to their full text.
 After obtaining the full text of the included abstracts, three review authors will independently rank these as ‘include’ or ‘exclude’.
 If necessary, we will address any differences in agreement, with a senior review author.
 We will record the reasons for excluding the articles.
-The proposed screening protocol for abstracts and full texts has been attached as supplementary data file 2.
-Reference details, any knowledge accessible on current research, and record details on similar publications such that each study will be considered as the unit of concern in the analysis.
-An adapted PRISMA will be implemented (Figure 2).
+Proposed screening protocol for abstracts and full texts has been attached as supplementary data file 2.
+Reference details, any knowledge accessible on current research and record details on similar publications such that each study will be considered as the unit of concern in the analysis.
+An adapted PRISMA will be implemented (Fig. 2).

 Data extraction and management

 The extraction of general characteristics such as study identifiers, location of the study, participants, study selection criteria, and outcomes from the included studies will be carried out.
 The TIDier (Template for Intervention Description and Replication) checklist will be used to summarize the list of intervention characteristics and assist in the replicability of interventions and comparability between the studies .
 Independently, two review authors will abstract the data from the articles included in the review using the data extraction templates.
 From each of the included studies, the following information will be extracted: study identification (title and authors), the country of study, year of publication, sample size, features of intervention, outcomes, evaluation tools, results, and conclusions.
-In case of disagreement, we will discuss until a consensus or with the help of the third reviewer, any disagreements will be resolved.
+In case of disagreement, we will discuss until consensus or with the help of the third reviewer, any disagreements will be resolved.